chandrasantos/chandrasantos/README.md

 👩‍💻​ I'm Chandra Santos, Information Security Intern. ​🔐​ 🏴‍☠

 🎓 Systems Analysis and Development student.
 Certified in data analysis by IBM/Laboratoria.
-Knowledge: SQL, Power BI, DAX, Data Studio and Excel (Advanced).

 📊 Suitable for junior opportunities in the areas of Data Analysis, Business Intelligence, Market Intelligence, Web Analytics and Social Analytics.